Chart Color Schemes

 Residential development activity is lower than average in Chifley according to AreaSearch's national comparison of local real estate markets

-Chifley has seen around 14 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, 71 homes were approved, with one more approved so far in FY26.
-On average, over these five years, there have been 1.7 new residents per year for each dwelling constructed.
+Chifley has seen approximately 14 new homes approved annually.
+Between financial years FY21 and FY25, around 71 homes were approved, with one more approved in FY26 so far.
+On average, over the past five financial years, about 1.7 new residents per dwelling have been recorded.

-However, this has increased to 4.5 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.
-The average expected construction cost value of new homes is $272,000.
-Compared to the Australian Capital Territory, Chifley has significantly less development activity, at 67.0% below the regional average per person.
-This scarcity typically strengthens demand and prices for existing properties.
+However, this has increased to 4.5 people per dwelling over the last two financial years.
+The average construction cost value of new homes is around $272,000.
+Compared to the Australian Capital Territory, Chifley has significantly less development activity, with a figure that is 67.0% below the regional average per person.
+New building activity comprises approximately 60.0% standalone homes and 40.0% townhouses or apartments.

-New building activity consists of 60.0% standalone homes and 40.0% townhouses or apartments, offering options across different price points.
-With around 365 people per dwelling approval, Chifley shows a developed market.
-Population projections indicate stability or decline, which should reduce housing demand pressures, benefiting potential buyers.
+With around 365 people per dwelling approval, Chifley indicates a developed market.
+Population projections suggest stability or decline, which should alleviate housing demand pressures and benefit potential buyers in the area.

 Frequently Asked Questions - Development